 Ticks like wooded areas and areas with high grass or brush.
 If you know that you are going in a highly populated tick area, it’s best to dress for it.
 Clothing treated with permethrin will keep you from bringing the ticks home.
 You can buy permethrin treated gear or you can treat it yourself.

 Long pants and sleeves are not a bad idea either, you should even tuck your pant legs into your socks for extra protection.
 And don’t forget the insect repellent.
-Check for those that are EPA approved and contain one of the following: DEET, picaridin, IR3535, Oil of Lemon Eucalyptus, para-menthane-diol, or 2-undecanone.
+Check for those that are EPA registered and contain one of the following: DEET, picaridin, IR3535, Oil of Lemon Eucalyptus, para-menthane-diol, or 2-undecanone.

 Now you are ready to enjoy your time in the great outdoors.
 However there is more work to be done at the end of the day.
 Time for a Tick Check!
 Be sure to check your pets, your gear, and yourselves once you make it back home.
 Showering soon after is the most effective way to wash off unattached ticks and find any that have possibly latched on.
 Ticks especially tend to find the hidden and dark places on your body such as in your hair, behind your ears, the back of the knees and even in your belly button.
 Full-body tick checks are vital to tick disease prevention!

 What if you did everything exactly like you were supposed to but you get home and find a tick attached to you anyway?
 It’s ok, you just need to remove it quickly and correctly.